-11 Bailey's liability under this warranty shall be limited to supplying the reasonable costs of labour and materials required for the repair or replacement of faulty parts or components.
-Bailey shall be entitled to charge for any repair work which is necessitated by virtue of any loss or damage caused by your negligence or default or incurred as a result of any modifications you have made to the caravan.
-This warranty does not cover repair costs other than labour and materials.

-12 The Warranty Cover does not include:

-(a) repair or replacement of parts, components, seams or panels which are not part of the original construction of the caravan, or which have been tampered with or undergone unauthorised modifications, or which have been repaired otherwise than by an Authorised Service Centre;
+- 11 Bailey's liability under this warranty shall be limited to supplying the reasonable costs of labour and materials required for the repair or replacement of faulty parts or components.
+Bailey shall be entitled to charge for any repair work which is necessitated by virtue of any loss or damage caused by your negligence or default or incurred as a result of any modifications you have made to the vehicle.
+This warranty does not cover repair costs other than labour and materials. - 12.
+The Warranty Cover does not include: - (a) repair or replacement of parts, components, seams or panels which are not part of the original construction of the Unicorn caravan, or which have been tampered with or undergone unauthorised modifications, or which have been repaired otherwise than by an Authorised Service Centre;

-(b) parts or components other than those specifically listed in the Bodyshell Integrity Guarantee and Manufacturer's Warranty descriptions set out above;

-(c) general maintenance or components failing due to fair wear and tear or normal deterioration;

-(d) repairs necessitated by lack of routine or regular maintenance.
-Particular attention is drawn to the Owner's Manual and Service Handbook supplied with the caravan and any maintenance instructions or notices published from time to time by Bailey relating to the proper care and maintenance of caravans; or

-(e) structural degradation or other damage caused by water ingress through nonpermanently sealed seams or joints (such as, without limitation, around windows, hatches, doors and rooflights), beyond the initial 24 months of the Manufacturer's Warranty.

-13 No liability will be accepted for:

-(a) damage caused by neglect or abuse, corrosion, intrusion of foreign or deleterious substances, lack of servicing, over-heating, freezing, or the continued use of the caravan after a fault has become evident;

-(b) any loss or damage caused by parts not covered by this Warranty Cover, including soft furnishings or trim;

-(c) any accidental or fire damage or any losses incurred by accident or fire; or

-(d) transport costs to and from point of repair.

-14 Bailey will only be liable for costs which are incurred as a direct consequence of the event, defect or fault leading to the claim being made under this warranty.
+- (b) parts or components other than those specifically listed in the Bodyshell Integrity Guarantee and Manufacturer's Warranty descriptions set out above; - (c) general maintenance or components failing due to fair wear and tear or normal deterioration; - (d) repairs necessitated by lack of routine or regular maintenance.
+Particular attention is drawn to the Owner's Manual and Service Handbook supplied with the caravan and any maintenance instructions or notices published from time to time by Bailey relating to the proper care and maintenance of vehicles; or - (e) structural degradation or other damage caused by water ingress through non-permanently sealed seams or joints (such as, without limitation, around windows, hatches, doors and rooflights), beyond the initial 24 months of the Manufacturer's Warranty. - 13 No liability will be accepted for: - (a) damage caused by neglect or abuse, corrosion, intrusion of foreign or deleterious substances, lack of servicing, over-heating, freezing, or the continued use of the vehicle after a fault has become evident: - (b) any loss or damage caused by parts not covered by this Warranty Cover, including soft furnishings or trim; - (c) any accidental or fire damage or any losses incurred by accident or fire; or - (d) transport costs to and from point of repair. - 14 Bailey will only be liable for costs which are incurred as a direct consequence of the event, defect or fault leading to the claim being made under this warranty.
 No liability will be accepted for any other loss or damage (such as loss of income or revenue, or loss of business or profits), costs, expenses or other claims for compensation howsoever arising which was not reasonably foreseeable by both parties when the caravan was originally purchased.
-Bailey will not be liable for any loss or damage suffered by third parties, nor for bodily injury not caused by our negligence.

-15 Nothing in this warranty shall limit in any way our liability: for death or personal injury caused by our negligence; for fraud or fraudulent misrepresentation; or for any matter for which it would be illegal for us to exclude, or attempt to exclude, our liability.

-16 The purchaser has statutory rights in addition to this warranty and this warranty does not affect those statutory rights.

-17 This warranty shall be governed by and construed in accordance with the laws of England and the parties irrevocably submit to the non-exclusive jurisdiction of the courts of England.
+Bailey will not be liable for any loss or damage suffered by third parties, nor for bodily injury not caused by our negligence. - 15.
+Nothing in this warranty shall limit in any way our liability: for death or personal injury caused by our negligence; for fraud or fraudulent misrepresentation; or for any matter for which it would be illegal for us to exclude, or attempt to exclude, our liability. - 16.
+The purchaser has statutory rights in addition to this warranty and this warranty does not affect those statutory rights. - 17.
+This warranty shall be governed by and construed in accordance with the laws of England and the parties irrevocably submit to the non-exclusive jurisdiction of the courts of England.

+The name and address of the warranty and guarantee provider is: Bailey Caravans Limited, South Liberty Lane, Bristol, BS3 2SS

+Introduction